Donors

 Why People Use Egg Donors

 Many women who are unable to conceive or carry a pregnancy to term have turned to egg donors to help make their dream of having a child come true.
-So have many members of the LGBT community, as well as couples in which one partner has a communicable disease that could be passed on to the baby, such as HIV.
+So have many members of the LGBTQ+ community, as well as couples in which one partner has a genetic disease that could be passed on to the baby.

-The most common reason women use donor eggs is infertility.
+The most common reason women use donor eggs is premature ovarian failure or age related infertility.
 Some women have eggs that are not viable; or, their eggs may have some viability, but the chances of successful conception through IVF is unlikely or prohibitively expensive.

 - A family history of genetic diseases: Including chromosome abnormalities, cystic fibrosis, muscular dystrophy, Huntington’s disease, mental illness, hemophilia, and others.

-- A history of pregnancy failure: Such as women who have had multiple early pregnancy miscarriages or late-term pregnancy failure.
+- A history of pregnancy failure: Such as women who have had multiple early pregnancy miscarriages.

 - A history of cancer: Women who have undergone chemotherapy to treat cancer may sustain irreparable damage to their ovaries as a result.